History Wipe Clean adware removal instructions

-After uninstalling the potentially unwanted application (which causes History Wipe Clean ads), scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted application that causes History Wipe Clean ads, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.

 Remove History Wipe Clean adware from Internet browsers: